Banking Banking Basics

 To truly grow your savings, consider opening a high-yield savings account.
 HYSAs pay higher interest rates than traditional savings accounts, helping your money grow faster.
 Just be sure to read the fine print and understand the account minimum balance requirements to earn the higher APY.

-Why you need both
+Why you need a checking and savings account

 You might wonder if you need a checking or savings account, but the answer is you need both.

 A checking account provides daily access to your funds for everyday spending and paying your bills.
 You can withdraw funds as needed by writing checks, visiting an ATM, or making electronic transfers.
-Most checking accounts don’t earn interest, because the funds are meant for everyday spending.
+Most checking accounts don't earn interest because the funds are meant for everyday spending.

 A savings account allows you to save for long-term goals, and usually pays interest on your balance.
 While the Federal rule that limits the number of withdrawals to six per month for savings no longer exists, some banks charge excessive withdrawal fees or will close your account if you withdraw too often.